lrgresearch/gpaw-tools/development/inputfilekeywords.md

 String

 #### Description
-This keyword controls the which exchange-correlation functional is used in the calculation.Available options are:
+This keyword controls the which exchange-correlation functional is used in the calculation.
+Available options are:

 * LDA
 * PBE